soedinglab/bbcontacts/README.md

    * outputprefix.filteredoutput.txt (or, if a DSSP assignment is specified, outputprefix.DSSP.filteredoutput.txt): this file contains the beta-contact predictions filtered to retain only predictions satisfying the topological constraints of beta-contacts (see paper for details),
    * outputprefix.filteredoutput.eval.txt (or, if a DSSP assignment is specified, outputprefix.DSSP.filteredoutput.eval.txt): this file is only generated if you gave an evaluation file (-e option) and an identifier (-n option) that was found in this file.
 This file has the same content as the filtered output file, plus two additional columns: a T/F column telling whether the contact is a TP or FP according to the evaluation file and a column containing the total number of true residue-level contacts for this identifier.

+If no pattern is detected above the Viterbi score thresholds specified in the configuration file, the output file contains only one line where all output values are NA.

 ## Citation
 If you use bbcontacts, please cite: